Are you looking for some good health idioms to improve your English?

 - Meaning: slang for to die.

-- Use In A Sentence: I hope he doesn’t kick the bucket anytime soon.
+- Use In A Sentence: I hope Mr. Feeney doesn’t kick the bucket anytime soon.
+He is the best teacher at our school.

 29. To Be Weak At The Knees